Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Peanut butter: Creamy peanut butter (like Jif or Skippy) work best for this recipe, but natural peanut butter will also work.
+- Peanut butter: Creamy peanut butter (like Jif or Skippy) work best for this recipe, but natural peanut butter will work too.
+For more fun peanut butter recipes, try my gluten-free peanut butter blossoms and flourless peanut butter cookies!

 Gluten-Free Crispy Rice Cereal